amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-ios-plugin.md

 exclude_from_sitemap: false
 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1726763570
-alpha: true
 instrumentation_guide: true
 platform: ios
 public: false
 parent: 467a0fe0-6ad9-4375-96a2-eea5b04a7bcf
 ---
-{{partial:partials/session-replay/sr-ios-eap :when="alpha"}}

 This article covers the installation of Session Replay using the iOS Swift SDK plugin.
-If your app is already instrumented with the [iOS Swift SDK](/docs/sdks/analytics/ios/ios-swift-sdk), use this option.
+If your app is already instrumented with the an Amplitude [iOS SDK](/docs/sdks/analytics/ios/ios-swift-sdk), use this option.

-If your app is already instrumented with [(maintenance) iOS SDK](/docs/sdks/analytics/ios/ios-sdk), use the [Session Replay iOS SDK Middleware](/docs/session-replay/session-replay-ios-middleware).

 If you use Segment through their Analytics-Swift SDK and [Amplitude (Actions) destination](https://segment.com/docs/connections/destinations/catalog/actions-amplitude/), choose the [Segment Plugin](/docs/session-replay/session-replay-ios-segment-integration).